SheffieldML/GPc/README.md

 <a name="toydata"><h2>Toy Data Sets</h2></a>

 <p>In this section we present some simple examples.
-The results will be visualised using <code>gnuplot</code>.
-It is suggested that you have access to <code>gnuplot</code> vs 4.0 or above.
+The results will be visualised using `gnuplot`.
+It is suggested that you have access to `gnuplot` vs 4.0 or above.

-<p>Provided with the software, in the <code>examples</code> directory, are some simple two dimensional problems.
+<p>Provided with the software, in the `examples` directory, are some simple two dimensional problems.
 We will first try classification with these examples.

 <p>The first example is data sampled from a Gaussian process with an RBF kernel function with inverse width of 10.
 The input data is sampled uniformly from the unit square.
 This data can be learnt with the following command.

-<p><code>$ ivm -v 3 learn -a 200 -k rbf examples/unitsquaregp.svml unitsquaregp.model</code>
+<p>`$ ivm -v 3 learn -a 200 -k rbf examples/unitsquaregp.svml unitsquaregp.model`

-<p>The flag <code>-v 3</code> sets the verbosity level to 3 (the highest level) which causes the iterations of the scaled conjugate gradient algorithm to be shown.
-The flag <code>-a 200</code> sets the active set size.
-The kernel type is selected with the flag <code>-k rbf</code>.
+<p>The flag `-v 3` sets the verbosity level to 3 (the highest level) which causes the iterations of the scaled conjugate gradient algorithm to be shown.
+The flag `-a 200` sets the active set size.
+The kernel type is selected with the flag `-k rbf`.

 <h3>Gnuplot</h3>

-<p>The learned model is saved in a file called <code>unitsquaregp.model</code>.
+<p>The learned model is saved in a file called `unitsquaregp.model`.
 This file has a plain text format to make it human readable.
 Once training is complete, the learned kernel parameters of the model can be displayed using

-<p><code>$ ivm display unitsquaregp.model</code>
+<p>`$ ivm display unitsquaregp.model`

-<p><code>
+<p>`
 Loading model file.<br>
 ... done.<br>
 IVM Model:<br>